BioSchemas/map2model/README.md

 If you have created a new specification (or a specification is missing from the *map2model > docs > specification_md_files* folder) you will need to extend the *map2model > spec2model > configuration.yml* file.

-If you are unfamilar with yaml, please read [http://yaml.org/](http://yaml.org/).
+If you are unfamiliar with yaml, please read [http://yaml.org/](http://yaml.org/).

 1. Open the *map2model > spec2model > [configuration.yml](https://github.com/BioSchemas/map2model/blob/master/spec2model/configuration.yml)* file.
 1. Erase all the file content and start the ```.yml``` file with